spritz-finance/api-client/README.md

 }]
 ```

-### Add US bank account
+#### Add US bank account

-At present, you can only add US bank accounts to a user's account.
-To add a US bank account for the user, you can use the following.
+Currently, Spritz supports the addition of US bank accounts:

+The input structure for adding a US bank account is defined as:

 ```typescript
-// Input arguments for creating a US bank account

-export interface USBankAccountInput {
+// Input arguments for creating a US bank account export interface USBankAccountInput {
   accountNumber: string
   email: string